Psalm 122 – Coming to the House of the LORD and the City of God

 I will seek your good.

 a.
-Because of the house of the LORD our God: David understood that the gladness and goodness of the pilgrim towards God’s city was not primarily political in nature.
+Because of the house of the LORD our God: David understood that the gladness and goodness of the pilgrim toward God’s city was not primarily political in nature.
 It wasn’t because of loyalty to a political party, leader, or philosophy.
-It was because there was established the house of the LORD.
+It was because the house of the LORD was established there.

 i.
 “The Psalmist declareth the two motives, which induced him to utter his best wishes, and use his best endeavours, for the prosperity of Jerusalem; namely, love of his brethren, whose happiness was involved in that of their city; and love of God, who had there fixed the residence of his glory.”
 (Horne)

 ii.
 “Through it all it is evident that the glory of city and Temple consists in the fact that they are the city and house of Jehovah.
 It is not a song of buildings or of material magnificence.
 It is rather the song of assembly, of testimony, of judgment, of peace, of prosperity.
 These all issue from the supreme fact of Jehovah’s presence.”
 (Morgan)

 iii.
 This has a special application for the Christian under the New Covenant.
 For us, the church is the house of the LORD, with Jesus the Head and Son of the house (Hebrews 3:5-6, Hebrews 10:21, 1 Peter 2:5, 1 Peter 4:17).
 What makes the church special is that it is God’s habitation, His house.
 His presence makes it special.

 iv.
 Ancient Jerusalem had political, economic, and social importance.
 Yet the most important reason to love and care for Jerusalem was because of the house of the LORD.
 Christians should have the same great care for and focus upon the work of God’s house.

 b.
 I will seek your good: Just as it was good for pilgrims in Israel to seek the good of Jerusalem for the sake of God’s house, so Christians today can and should seek the good of society for the sake of God’s house.